tailhook/khufu/doc/syntax.rst

 5. Blocks ``view``, ``style``, ``for``, ``if``, ``elif``, ``else`` require the colon before indented block, just like in python

+.. hint:: We have a :ref:`demo` page showing some useful code examples

 Global Scope
 ============